ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 Ubuntu
 ------

-On Ubuntu 22.04, it is needed to install the following:
+On Ubuntu 22.04, use this code to install the needed dependencies:

 .. code::